 A heavy weight 14 oz. denim will be the most durable and can take frequent washing.
 It makes a very substantial slipcover.
 Some 12 oz. denims will also work well.
-Both yarn dye denim and bull denim will work as long as they are heavyweight.
+Both yarn dye denim and bull denim will work as long as they are heavyweight and tightly woven.
 I don’t recommend denim that is lighter than 12 oz. for high traffic slipcovers.

 Is $18 denim better quality than one that is half the price?

 Price doesn’t always reflect the fabric’s quality.
 I bought a $10 natural denim and liked the quality much more than a more expensive one I had.
 I have also purchased discount denim and was very disappointed with the amount of flaws and extremely high shrinkage.
 You can find out a lot about the fabric quality by doing a wash & dry test on one yard.